toku-sa-n/Krita-git-docker/README.md

 ![Screenshot](screenshot.png)

+## Features

+You can open your file in the previous commit.
+You can commit the file you are editing without opening your terminal.

 ## Installation

 Clone this project and copy `gitdocker.desktop`, `gitdocker/__init__.py`, and `gitdocker/gitdocker.py` to the `pykrita` directory in your Krita resource folder.
 See [the documentation](https://docs.krita.org/en/reference_manual/resource_management.html#resource-management) for the location of the Krita resource folder.

+## Usage

+Open an image with Krita.
+If the file is untracked, the docker will say, "Git repository not found."

+The docker will show the thumbnail if the file is tracked, and the combo box lists the newest ten commits' summaries.
+Click the "open" button to open the revision.

+After modifying the image, write the commit message in the textbox and push the "Commit" button.
+Note that this will commit all staged files, not only the image.

 ## License